Manbendra2014/C2/Versions/V1/README.md

 ## 2. Server

-The **Server** is responsible for executing commands received from the client and managing user directories for storing command outputs.
+The **server** is responsible for executing commands received from the client and managing user directories for storing command outputs.

 ### Key Features:
 - **Directory Management** : Creates user-specific directories based on usernames and organizes command outputs by date and time.